 Why You Should Never Use a Sample Will

-These days, you can find sample forms for everything, even wills.
+Does the coronavirus pandemic have you thinking about creating a last will?
+These days, you can find sample forms for everything – even wills.
 However, these generally assume a simple starting point that does not reflect the situation of many testators.
-What's more, wills are just part of the estate planning process.
-Pension entitlements and insurance benefits, along with lifetime endowments and – for married couples – marital property law should be part of the planning.
+And, wills are just part of the estate planning process.
+Learn what you need to consider during the planning process.

 Here are four reasons why you should not use a sample form for your will:

 Every family's circumstances are as individual as the family members themselves.
 It is the starting point for estate planning.
 Patchwork families, for example, require special attention, because the legal rules of succession may not be the same as the testator's wishes.

 The more complex the financial circumstances, the more challenging the estate planning.
 After all, real estate, company holdings, securities investments, pension entitlements, and insurance benefits must be tailored to each specific case.

 - A will requires a certain written form.

 It must be personally written by hand – including date and signature.
 Public deeds are an option for those who do not want to, or are unable to, write their will by hand.
 The public official (the notary in most cantons) prepares the will, which just requires a signature after that.
 In this case, two witnesses are required, but they are not given any information about the content of the will.
 There is no legal provision about where the will must be kept.
 However, it is important to make sure that following the testator's death, the will is quickly given to the responsible authority for opening.